E-coli11111/2113Project/README.md

     Save the ranking list to the hard disk for next game when exiting.
 And load the data when opening the game.
 8. Separating tasks into different files (Requirement 5)

+## How to compile
+Enter the project directory and use the following command in the console to conpile:
+`make`
+Use `./main` to activate the game
+Use `make clean` to remove all the compiled file